Clifford Dodd: Radio Ceylon – King of the Airwaves

-The Introduction of tough measures
+Dodd's "Tough New Measures"

-Dodd brought in tough new measures, some were not popular.
+Dodd brought in what some called tough new measures, of which some were not popular.
 He maintained that some Radio Ceylon staff, including the announcers who were on the payroll, were not entitled to permanency, or to retire on a pension.
 Radio Ceylon announcer, Mervyn Jayasuriya, observed: 'His credo as I have said before, was Hire and Fire.'
 Dodd claimed at a meeting with Radio Ceylon Director General John Lampson, and a senior civil servant Mr. M. Rajendra, who was Permanent Secretary to the Minister of Broadcasting, that an officer was entitled to a pension if that officer had served the government for one or two decades.
 If however an announcer lost his voice during that period, he would be unable to work, and Radio Ceylon should have the ability to get rid of him, argued the Director of the Commercial Service.
 Mervyn Jayasuriya who presented the case for the announcers said: "Gentlemen, just as an announcer might lose his voice and so become a liability, so can a surgeon lose his eyesight, and a Director or Administrator lose his sanity and become useless to the service of the State.
 Is there a little bias here, or am I just being silly?"
 The announcers won the day.